stolfam/eshop/README.md

 For example:
 ```
 class MyAttribute implements IAttribute {
-    // here would be your implementation
+    // here should be your implementation
 }
 ```